Dead List: The Elderly in Horror Movies

 The Hunger (1983)

 It’s the sexiest horror movie of all time.
 Catherine Deneuve, David Bowie, and Susan Sarandon in their primes.
-This is perhaps the best execution of the vampiric desire for and eternal youth and immortality.
-Catherine Deneuve’s alpha vampire Miriam has decided that she no longer desires John (David Bowie) her lover for the past several decades, both of them graced with the permanent beauty that vampirism has gifted them.
-But she has grown tired of John, and he is doomed to rapidly age out, so he seeks the help of Sarah Roberts (Susan Sarandon) who watches him age rapidly in the course of just a few hours.
+This is perhaps the best execution of the vampiric desire for eternal youth and immortality.
+Catherine Deneuve’s alpha vampire Miriam has decided that she no longer desires John (David Bowie), her lover for the past several decades.
+Both are graced with the permanent beauty that vampirism has gifted them.
+But she has grown tired of John, and he is doomed.
+John seeks the help of Sarah Roberts (Susan Sarandon), a scientist who studies aging, for an answer.
+But it is too late, as Sarah watches him age rapidly in the course of just a few hours.
 Miriam turns her affection to Sarah and offers her the same gift that she had given John, but at a huge cost.
 This is a haunting depiction of aging and vanity.
 Is it worth it?

 George C. Scott does not see Mary Jackson crawling on the ceiling in The Exorcist III (1990)